alpha-dragon-org/dragon-module1-tokeninfo/README.md

 ## Contribution Overview

-Each of Dragon's first four modules currently gather data by web-scraping TrenchyBot, Trench Radar, and Bubblemaps.
-The challenge is to build a pipeline that connects the Token Info module with a Solana RPC (ie. [Helius](https://www.helius.dev)) to replace all scrapes.
+Each of Dragon's first four modules currently gathers data by web-scraping TrenchyBot, TrenchRadar, and Bubblemaps.
+The task is to build a pipeline that connects the Token Info module with a Solana RPC (ie. [Helius](https://www.helius.dev)) and replace all scrapes.
 If any data can not be retrieved from the RPC, the developer can use whatever means necessary given the goals stated in [Bounty Details](#bounty-details) below.

-By replacing web-scrapes with RPCs, Dragon will produce real-time data for traders and become an unbeatable companion in the trenches.
+By fetching real-time data directly from a node, Dragon will become an unbeatable companion in the trenches.

 ---